 Size: Varies greatly based on chassis and role.

-Guns: Some have mounted machine guns.
+Guns: Some have machine guns, but nothing larger.

 Missiles: No, except some specialized rockets used for mine clearing or demolition.